Cray-HPE/docs-csm/operations/network/management_network/aruba/status_of_cray-dhcp-kea_pods.md

     cray-dhcp-kea-postgres-1 2/2 Running 0 5d23h 10.42.2.181 ncn-w003 <none> <none>
     cray-dhcp-kea-postgres-2 2/2 Running 0 5d23h 10.39.0.208 ncn-w001 <none> <none>
     ```

-    This output will also show which worker node the `kea-dhcp pod` is currently on.

 [Back to Index](../README.md)